• Skip to primary navigation

 Pack the mixture into a lined tin and chill

-Place in the freezer for around 15 minutes, then move to the fridge until it has chilled and set.
-This may take around a couple of hours.
+Place in the freezer for about 15 minutes, then move to the fridge for around a couple of hours or until it has set.

-Remove chilled cake from the tin and remove the lining paper.
-Melt the dark and the white chocolate.
-Spread the dark chocolate over the whole of the cake.
-Using a teaspoon, drizzle irregular lines of white chocolate over the dark chocolate.
-Drag the end of a skewer through the melted chocolate (taking care not to pierce the cake) to create the marbled effect.
+Spread the dark chocolate over the top of the whole of the cake.
+Using a teaspoon, drizzle irregular lines of white chocolate over the dark chocolate while the dark chocolate is still wet.
+Drag the end of a skewer through both colours of melted chocolate (taking care not to pierce the cake) to create the marbled effect.

-Drag a skewer through the melted chocolate to create the marbled effect
+Drag a skewer through the melted chocolate to create a marbled effect

 Tips